ibm-cloud-docs/monitoring/exporters/availability_metrics.md

     You can customize the configuration file.
 See [Blackbox exporter configuration](https://github.com/prometheus/blackbox_exporter/blob/master/CONFIGURATION.md){: external} to see the different options to configure the Blackbox exporter.

-2. Copy the configuration YAML file to the host where you run the Sysdig agent.
+2. Copy the configuration YAML file to the host where you run the monitoring agent.

     For example, in a bare metal, from the `shh` session, create the directory `/usr/sysdig`.
 Run the following commands: